 5. Become a Chocolate Connoisseur

 If you have a sweet tooth, taking a class at the Choco Museo is one of the great things to do in Cusco.
-During the class, you will learn how to make chocolate, explore how the Incans used chocolate, and have the opportunity to try various chocolate beverages.
+During the class, you will learn how to make chocolate, explore how the Incans used cacao, and have the opportunity to try various chocolate beverages.
 At the end of the class, you will get to make your very own tray of chocolates with a variety of toppings, including sea salt, coconut, coffee beans, cacao nibs, and more.

 Take the class and you get 10% off the tasty treats offered in the store.
 If you don’t have the desire to take the class, at least make a stop at the store to try some unique chocolate products, such as aji (spicy pepper) chocolate, mocha pisco, and chocolate tea.